ppassong/smart-brain-api/README.md

 # smart-brain-api-Back-End
-FINAL PROJECT: smart-brain-api back-end server in udemy The Complete Web Developer in 2023: Zero to Mastery
+FINAL PROJECT: smart-brain-api-Back-End server in udemy The Complete Web Developer in 2023: Zero to Mastery

 Clone this repo
 1. Run npm install